SAP-samples/teched2025-DA264/exercises/ex08/README.md

     ![](images/00_00_0201.png)

+4. Select a Chart from the available list of widget for it to populate on the canvas
-4. To select the model that you want to reference in your story:
+5. To select the model that you want to reference in your story:
     - Select `Datasphere` as the connection on the left panel.
     - Select your space, e.g., `GE123456`, and the folder `TECHED2025-DA264`.
     - For our first example, select your `Sales - Analytic Model`.

     ![](images/00_00_0205B.png)

-5. Now select the newly created empty chart on the canvas.

 6. Navigate to the ***Builder*** panel on the right-hand side.